-After a few year hiatus of researching Johannes and Maria, my research on them resumed in May of 2011.
+After a five-year hiatus from researching Johannes and Maria, I resumed my research on them in May of 2011.
 The following month, I traveled to Sweden to visit the places my ancestors lived.
 On June 18th, I visited the places in Marbäck Parish where Johannes grew up.